plutack/plutack.github.io/content/posts/seedrlike-retrospection-2025-06-03.md

 The seedrlike interface initially only displayed backend activity during the file downloading phase.
 But a task can exist in several states:

-    Pending: The initial state for every task after a link is added.
+- **Pending**: The initial state for every task after a link is added.
 Torrent metadata is unknown at this point.

-    Downloading: The state after torrent metadata is fetched and all necessary information is populated.
+- **Downloading**: The state after torrent metadata is fetched and all necessary information is populated.

-    Zipping: If the user specifies, this state follows downloading.
+- **Zipping**: If the user specifies, this state follows downloading.

-    Uploading: The state where the downloaded (and possibly zipped) file is being uploaded to a Gofile server.
+- **Uploading**: The state where the downloaded (and possibly zipped) file is being uploaded to a Gofile server.

-    Intermediate States: There are also brief transitional states between these primary ones.
+- **Intermediate States**: There are also brief transitional states between these primary ones.

 As mentioned, the frontend initially only provided feedback (progress bar, percentage completion, ETA) during the "Downloading" state.
 Once that completed, the user had no visibility into subsequent processes like zipping or uploading, as no websocket updates were sent during these stages.
 Enhancing Real-time Feedback: Websockets and Callbacks